Pexers/CS-fundamentals/Development/Design Principles.md

 5. **Dependency Inversion**.
 States that classes should depend upon interfaces or abstract classes, instead of concrete classes and functions.
 In other words,high level modules should not depend upon low level modules, both should depend on abstractions.
 If you consequently apply the Open-Closed Principle and the LSP to your code, it will also follow the DIP.

 ## 2. DRY - Don't Repeat Yourself
 Popularized by the book "_The Pragmatic Programmer_", the DRY principle states that "_every piece of knowledge must have a single, unambiguous, authoritative representation within a system_."

-The goal of the DRY principle is to lower technical debt by eliminating redundancies in process and logic whenever possible.
+The main goal of DRY is to reduce repetition of code, logic, and data, thereby lowering technical debt and making systems easier to maintain.
+When code is duplicated, bugs and inconsistencies are more likely to occur, and changes become harder to manage.

+**How to apply DRY:**
+- Extract repeated code into functions, classes, or modules.
+- Use configuration files or constants for repeated values.
+- Leverage frameworks and libraries to avoid reinventing the wheel.
+- Refactor similar logic into reusable components.

 ## 3. KISS - Keep It Simple, Stupid
 The KISS principle is about striving for simplicity.
 Modern programming languages, frameworks and APIs have powerful means to create sophisticated solutions for various kinds of problems.
 Sometimes developers might feel tempted to write "clever" solutions that use all these complex features.
 The KISS principle states that a solution is better when it uses less inheritance, less polymorphism, fewer classes, etc.